 - Coming up with new ideas

 - Resolving conflicts

 - Otherwise controlling all the parts involved in your team’s work.

 Well-developed organizational skills are a necessity for successfully leadership—and for keeping a grip on your sanity.

 A gift for motivating people is one key difference between merely managing and truly leading.
 Strong leadership is about much more than just telling everyone what to do.
 It’s about presenting them with a vision and inspiring them to want to achieve it with you.

 To accomplish this, you must make all team members feel valued.
 They need to see that the organization’s success is also their own, and to feel like they’re experiencing personal and professional growth in the course of their work.

 1. Talk about them in your cover letter

-Spend a little time looking over examples of strong cover letters, and you’ll see they outline some relevant personal details, experience, and skills that make the applicant an ideal fit for the job.
+Spend a little time looking over some strong cover letter examples, and you’ll see they outline some relevant personal details, experience, and skills that make the applicant an ideal fit for the job.
 When applying for any sort of executive, management, or other supervisory role, address your leadership experience and qualities concisely in the cover letter.